humansensinglab/3dgs-vulkan-cpp/README.md

 - ✅ **Cross-platform**: Runs on Windows, macOS, and Linux (Currently working to give support)
 - ✅ **Any GPU vendor**: NVIDIA, AMD, Intel, Apple Silicon
-- ✅ **Python Integration**: Planning to provide bindings to run from Python (support will be added by 6th June 2025)
+- ✅ **Python Integration**: Bindings to run the renderer from python.
+For this, check [Vulkan 3dgs Python](https://github.com/AlejandroAmat/vulkan-3dgs-python)

      Note: For AMD change the SUBGROUP_SIZE to 64 in the [radix_sort/radixsort.comp shader](vulkan-3dgs/src/Shaders/radix_sort/radixsort.comp)
 ---